MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/newyammer-faq.md

 A: Yes!

-**Q: We have Yammer embedded in various places in our Intranet (i.e. the Yammer Tab in Microsoft Teams, Yammer Web Part for SharePoint, and Yammer Embed).
-How will those be impacted by the new Yammer?**

-A: Initially there will not be any change to these experiences.
-Eventually, these experiences will integrate with the updated design of the new Yammer.

 **Q: What about guest users in external groups?**

 A: Users will either see the new Yammer or the classic Yammer experience depending on the state of their home network.
 If your network hosts an external group, people within your network that are opted-in will see that group in the new Yammer experience.
 Any guest users within the external group will see the classic Yammer experience if their network is not yet enabled for the new experience.